©

 Zipotopia… A bonus dose of adrenalin!

-Zip lines, bouncing nets, high obstacles, a real adventure… Something to encourage you, to surpass yourself and to create unforgettable family memories.
+Zip lines, bouncing nets, high obstacles, a real adventure… It’s the perfect way to motivate yourself, push your limits, and create unforgettable memories with family or coworkers.
 Psitt… it’s on the same site as Le Massif, but independent.
 Convenient, eh?

 Practical information